Joe Burrow and the 2021 Cincinnati Bengals - Back Sports Page

 “Our scouting department is one of the smallest in the NFL, but they’re by far the most hard-working.”
 Said Awuzie ahead of Super Bowl LVI.
 “To get all the guys they got in free agency and the draft… they hit on everybody.”

 Lou Anarumo was a secondary coach for over a decade before taking on the role of defensive coordinator with the Bengals.
-He and secondary/safeties coach Robert Livingston had a large role in tracking down defensive free agents.
+He and secondary/safeties coach Robert Livingston played a large part in tracking down defensive free agents.

 Eli Apple and Chidobe Awuzie, two players who weren’t on the team this time last year, were first and second in tackles in the Bengals victory over the Kansas City Chiefs in the AFC Championship.